Scotland’s First Home Fund: everything you need to know

 If you are planning to sell your property and repay the loan at that stage, you also need to notify your Administering Agent.
 You also cannot sell your property below 95% of the valuation figure without the agreement of the Scottish Ministers.

-Will this scheme replace the current Help to Buy scheme?
+Has this scheme replaced the Help to Buy scheme?

 Can I use the loan money to bid over the valuation of the property?